Brush up on your French before you visit, you will inevitably need it.

 We recommend wearing an outfit with a lightweight jacket to prepare for cold A/C temperatures during the summer.

-Our wrinkle free jacket is perfect for traveling around the city visiting museums.
+Our Kenya Safari Jacket is perfect for traveling around the city visiting museums.

 Climate in Paris is moderate, and it is unlikely to catch too many visitors by surprise.
 The Winters can be chilly, with lows of just above freezing.
 So it is important to consider layering your clothes when you head there.
 Be sure to check the weather forecast prior to your trip so you know what to expect!